katejarne/Kernel_Max_mean_discrepancy_EEG_Age/README.md

-# Kernel Mean Embbeading Regression (KMER) with EEG frequency spectrum used for Age prediction:
+# Kernel Mean Embbeading Regression (KMER) or Kernel Ridge Regression with EEG frequency spectrum used for Age prediction:

 This is the framework used for the paper "Predicting subject traits from brain spectral signatures: a case for brain ageing"